 The book will likely be changed up either somewhat or significantly, so you can derive a lot of benefit from the broader strokes of the feedback to guide the next iteration.

 Developmental Feedback is best for later-stage manuscripts: This more comprehensive process is for a manuscript that has already been revised and is firmer in its inception and/or is closer to its final form.
 The margin comments will help you tweak those individual moments at the line level, which is useful if you won’t be doing large-scale revision but more minor structural or copy editing.

 Not sure?
-We will always suggest in this case you begin with a 30-40 page sample evaluation, so your editor can assess your manuscript and suggest carrying on with either a Manuscript Evaluation or Developmental Feedback.
+In our case, we offer the option for starting out with a 30-40 page sample evaluation, so your editor can assess your manuscript and suggest carrying on with either a Manuscript Evaluation or Developmental Feedback.

 The Benefits of Feedback

 Thorough insightful skilled feedback gives the writer an outsider’s perspective.
 It can be humbling to find out how others experience your writing.